What’s the #1 Fall Driving Danger if You Live in Virginia?

 #4 Sun Glare

 The sun becomes a significant issue for drivers as summer wanes.
-As our days get shorter, the sun moves closer to the horizon and makes it more likely to reflect at low angles and point straight into your car, especially with the end of daylight savings.
-It also bounces off buildings, windows, and other vehicles, creating some dangerously blinding driving conditions.
-Nothing that an easily accessible pair of sunglasses won’t cure.
-This is a good time to clean the inside of your windshield.
-That accumulation of dust, smudges, and smears is magnified when your windshield reflects bright light.
-Use that visor too- it can quickly save you from a sudden glare!
+As our days get shorter in the fall, the sun moves closer to the horizon and makes it more likely to reflect at low angles and point straight into your car, especially with the end of daylight savings.
+It also bounces off buildings, windows, and other vehicles, creating sudden blinding while driving.
+Adjusting your speed is critical during this time of day.
+Having an easily accessible pair of sunglasses is helpful too.

 DeercrossingiStock-495480212